StructVarGA/polledHiC/logbook/README.md

 >
 > Failed to Align: 3.9%

-// TODO

 This part describes the alignment of reads in single-end mode.
+It can be seen that there are a very small amount of unaligned read, it seems that the mapping is a success.

 **Read Pairing :**